Generative AI for procurement: Adoption phases, use cases, integration strategies, and future outlook

 Key benefits of generative AI in procurement

-6. Connected enterprise insights: By synthesizing insights from various procurement tools and datasets, GenAI can predict requirements in advance, enabling proactive planning and improved alignment across departments.
+- Connected enterprise insights: By synthesizing insights from various procurement tools and datasets, GenAI can analyze requirements, enabling proactive planning and improved alignment across departments.

 Transforming the procurement function